oneapi-src/oneDAL/docs/source/contribution/cpu_features.rst

 To add a new architectural extension into |32e_make| file, ``CPUs`` and ``CPUs.files`` lists need to be updated.
 The functions like ``set_uarch_options_for_compiler`` and others should also be updated accordingly.

-The compiler options for the new architectural extension should be added to the respective file in `compiler_definitions <https://github.com/oneapi-src/oneDAL/tree/main/dev/make/compiler_definitions>`_ folder.
+The compiler options for the new architectural extension should be added to the respective file in the `compiler_definitions <https://github.com/oneapi-src/oneDAL/tree/main/dev/make/compiler_definitions>`_ folder.

 For example, `gnu.32e.mk <https://github.com/oneapi-src/oneDAL/blob/main/dev/make/compiler_definitions/gnu.32e.mk>`_